Sumanth8913/renewcred-cms/README.md

 Running `npm run seed` (or the automatic seed on `docker-compose up`) creates:

-- One default admin (see credentials above)
+- One default admin account
+- Four default categories:
+  - EV
+  - Biochar
+  - Methane
-- Four categories: EV, Biochar, Methane, Renewable Energy
+  - Renewable Energy
-- One published Standard page per category, pre-filled with headings, rich text, a list, a table, and a KaTeX equation block — enough to see every block type rendering end-to-end immediately after setup
+- Demo pages, including:
+  - Home page
+  - One published Standard page for each category
-- A Home page and one sample documentation page (Impartiality Policy)
+  - One sample documentation page (Impartiality Policy)
-- Site-wide settings (name, contact details, socials)
+- Sample content blocks for the demo pages, including headings, rich text, lists, tables, images, and other supported block types required to demonstrate the CMS functionality.

+The seeded data allows the application to be explored immediately after setup without requiring manual content creation.